-This is the first in a blog series exploring five themes critical to affordable housing development and central to the 2020 Enterprise Green Communities Criteria: integrative design, path to zero energy, healthy housing, water and resilience.
+This is the first in a blog series exploring five themes critical to affordable housing development and central to the 2020 Enterprise Green Communities Criteria: path to zero energy, healthy housing, water and resilience.

 Since the first iteration of the Enterprise Green Communities Criteria, the practice of integrative design has helped ensure a holistic approach to predevelopment that allows project teams to develop and meet relevant goals.